-A chelator in your soap will protect the soap against rancidity but will do little to reduce soap scum.
+A chelator in your soap will protect against rancidity, but will do little to prevent soap scum in a large amount of water.
 Softened water and/or washing soda and/or borax will be much more effective when soap is used in the laundry, for washing dishes, or in a bath tub full of water.
-(See "Extra credit" below for more....)
+(See "LImitations of chelators in soap" for more....)

 Equipment needed to make laundry soap mix

 A food processor is the best way to shred the soap and break it down into a fine powder.
 Shredded soap is too coarse to dissolve quickly in the washing machine.
 Some people get around this by soaking grated soap in water right before use and adding this liquid mixture to the washing machine.
 That's too much messing around for me!
 I use the food processor to turn the shredded soap into a fine powder that dissolves fast in the washing machine tub.